jrouly/pre-commit-hooks/pre_commit_hooks/scalafmt/README.md

 # Updating scalafmt Version

-When you update `scalafmt` you should
+Scalafmt-native official releases started with 2.3.2, so all earlier versions are unsupported by the download script.
+When you update `scalafmt` you should:

 1. Remove the old `scalafmt` versions [here](/), e.g.
      ```shell